mathew-perez/configure-ad/README.md

 Thank you for checking out my Active Directory tutorial!
 I hope you were able to learn and build some intuition on how to use Active Directory.

 <p></p>

-REMEMBER TO DELETE YOUR RESOURCES IN MICROSOFT AZURE ONCE YOU ARE DONE WITH THE LAB